-The Authority has created the following Fact Sheets to provide a high-level overview of the Authority's work and priorities.
+The eHealth Partnership has created the following Fact Sheets to provide a high-level overview of our work and priorities.
 These fact sheets will be revised, and new ones added, as needed, and as the Authority-to-DHS transition under Act 76 of 2016 is completed.

 The Authority is pleased to release the results of our fifth annual survey of Pennsylvania organizations who are enabling eHIE.
 The 2015 HIO Survey, conducted last November and December, contains information from seven HIOs—five returning from the previous year, and two new organizations.
 The survey refreshes and adds to information gathered in similar surveys conducted since 2011.
 The survey findings include data on P3N participation, technology adoption, eHIE functionality, exchange methods, standards adoption, provider participation, and geographic coverage.